Kentucky Fried Chicken Murders /// Part 2 /// 858

 In 2022, with his next parole hearing on the horizon for January of 23,

-fate stepped stepped in
+fate stepped in

+and he passed away.
 So he was 61 years old.

 He suffered a massive stroke in his cell while being incarcerated for these crimes.
+So he died at the French Albertson unit in Abilene, Texas.

 So he finally got the death sentence that he probably deserved here.

-And as far as Pinkerton goes, he is still around, and his next chance at parole is scheduled for July of 2029.
+And as far as Pinkerton goes, he is still around and his next chance at parole is scheduled for July of 2029.

 If there was a third person involved, that man has never been held accountable for these unspeakable crimes.

-I want to thank everybody for joining us here in the Bratch each and every week.
+I want to thank everybody for joining us here in the garage each and every week.
+Thanks for telling your mother.

 Thanks for telling your brother.

 Colonel, do we have any recommended reading for the beautiful listeners?
+Yes, of course.
+Thank you, Captain.

 This week we are recommending the KFC Murders, The Deadly Saga of the Infamous East Texas 1983 KFC Massacre by Jackie Hilborn Simmons and Kenneth Dean.
+I would also recommend the cold case files.

 with Bill Curtis episode, the old cold case files episode featuring Bill Curtis on this particular case.
+It's titled Friday Night Ghost.

+I think it's one of the better cold case file episodes in existence.
 Check that out, but also check out the book, The KFC Murders, a News Account.